About LIVE from the NYPL

 Will books be available to purchase at the event?
 Will there be a signing?

 Yes.
-Guests' books will be available to purchase onsite courtesy of 192 Books.
-Unless otherwise noted, a book signing will also follow the program.
+Guests' books will be available to purchase onsite courtesy of the Library Shop.
+Typically, events are followed by a book signing.

 What is the phone number/email address for LIVE from the NYPL?